All engineering interviews are conducted virtually.

 Online coding task

-Depending on the role, you may be asked to do an algorithmic coding task in HackerRank.
-You will write code in one of our accepted programming languages (see table above).
+Depending on the role, you may be asked to do an asynchronous algorithmic coding task.
+You will write code in one of our accepted programming languages.
 Your code will be automatically graded based on accuracy of the output and time-efficiency.
 The time to complete the task varies per role, but it’ll take an hour at most.
-This session is typically given for our University positions.
+This session is only given for University positions.

 Time allotted: 60 minutes